archit15singh/talk-to-brief/README.md

 - Ensure stable internet connection for API calls
 - Monitor API usage and rate limits
 - Use SSD storage for faster I/O operations
+- Close unnecessary browser tabs during processing
+- Use the web interface for files under 100MB, command line for larger files

+### Getting Help

+If you encounter issues not covered here:

+1. **Check the logs**: Look in `web/logs/` for detailed error messages
+2. **Test system health**: Visit `http://127.0.0.1:5000/api/health` for system status
+3. **Validate setup**: Run `python validate_setup.py` to check dependencies
+4. **Try command line**: Use the command-line interface as an alternative
+5. **Check browser console**: Open developer tools (F12) and check for JavaScript errors

 ## License